You’re a good student, right?

-What do you think would have happened if I had corrected her physical form?
+What do you think would’ve happened if I had corrected her physical form?

-Once the meditative aspect drops happens, then the breathing aspect will also drop because the nervous system begins to tense up.
+Once the meditative aspect drops, then the breathing aspect will also drop because the nervous system begins to tense up.

 In other words — correcting the physical form often creates a cascade of negative effects.

 The new equation, after correcting her form, might look something like this.